 Once we have provided you with a written quote for the agreed work to be done, that price will not change unless the original information we are given is shown to be incorrect or circumstances change.

 We offer fixed fees for our employment law services.
-Our Employment Solicitors can produce a detailed report for you, and if you want to progress with your case, your Employment Solicitor can help you with settlement negotiations with your employer.
+Our employment solicitors can produce a detailed report for you, and if you want to progress with your discrimination claim, your employment solicitor can help you negotiate a settlement with your employer.

 Funding your employment law claim

 We provide fixed fee employment law services.
 We can provide a 1 hour consultation with an employment solicitor for £240 (including VAT) or a comprehensive claims report for £450 (including VAT).

 We also offer hourly rate services for more complex employment claims and funding through legal expenses insurance (LEI).